-Understanding, predicting and influencing dog behavior can be a complex process.
-Not everything that influences behavior is visible to our eyes and not all dog behavior is driven by functional consequenses.
-Some pathological forms of behavior are not functional, for example.
+Understanding, predicting and influencing dog behaviour can be a complex process.
+Not everything that influences behaviour is visible to our eyes and not all dog behaviour is driven by functional consequenses.
+Some pathological forms of behaviour are not functional, for example.
 Physical discomfort is not always visible to our eyes, for example.
-The dog brain is a complex organ and the central nervous systems of dogs are not only influenced by antecedents and consequences that are visible to us.
+The dog brain is a complex organ and the central nervous system of a dog is not only influenced by antecedents and consequences that are visible to us.

-A healthy dog brain is constantly assessing, analyzing, anticipating and responding in a way to best benefit the welfare of that individual dog at that time.
-To do this, it needs to process information and because it can’t process all information at once, it will need to constantly shift in focus and remember certain important survival-based features of the information and respond quickly (through memory and learning).
+A healthy dog brain is constantly assessing, analyzing, anticipating and responding in a way to best benefit the welfare needs of that individual dog at that time.
+To do this, the brain needs to process information and because it can’t process all information at once, it will need to constantly shift in focus and remember certain important survival-based features of the information and respond quickly (through memory and learning).
 The brain is not only processing information coming from the outside, but also information coming from inside of the body.
 Healthy mammals will constantly adjust their responses to what suits their body best at that time.
-This is not always visible to us.

-Now this sounds complicated and I don’t want to complicate things with this article.
-If you want to seriously ‘geek out’, I can recommend many books (of Panksepp, LeDoux, Feldman-Barrett, Mills, Bekhoff, de Waal and many more), but I wrote this article with another purpose: I’d like to improve the welfare of dogs.
-To do that I do want to highlight just four of the most important emotional categories that we humans share with our dogs.
-I would not want to state that humans experience everything in the same way as dogs do (experience remains something individual).
-But these categories and similar behavioral responses can be seen in humans and dogs and because of this, it can help humans to understand dog behavior AND encourage more empathy towards dogs.
+If you want to geek out and learn more, I can recommend many books (of Panksepp, LeDoux, Feldman-Barrett, Mills, Bekhoff, de Waal and many more).
+In this article I will highlight four of the most important emotional categories that we humans share with our dogs.
+Not to state that humans experience everything in the same way as dogs do (experience remains something individual).
+But these categories and similar behavioural responses can be seen in both humans and dogs and because of this, it can help humans to understand dog behaviour and it can encourage empathy towards dogs.

-Frustration can drive behavior such as whimpering, barking, nipping, pawing, biting, pushy behavior (often confused with the popular but mostly misused term ‘dominance’) and other forms of aggression.
+Frustration can drive behaviour such as whimpering, barking, nipping, pawing, biting, pushy behaviour (often confused with the popular but mostly misused term ‘dominance’) and other forms of aggression.

 ‘Resource guarding’ can be a form of frustration driven aggression, but this may also be a form of fear driven aggression, depending on the situation and the history of all the individuals involved.
-This is one of the many reasons that this quote of professor Daniel Mills is one of my favorites: “The behavior is not the diagnosis”.
+This is one of the many reasons that this quote of professor Daniel Mills is one of my favourites: “The behaviour is not the diagnosis”.

-This category consists of positive feelings that drive dog behavior to access important resources like food.
-Now these positive feelings can actually drive aggressive behavior too which is the case during prey drive aggression (this is a form of silent, concentrated aggression).
-But behavior that is rewarded with food is also driven by the same type of positive feelings.
-When a dog knows how to achieve rewards, it will show the behavior with pleasure and positive expectations.
+This category consists of positive feelings that drive dog behaviour to access important resources like food.
+These feelings can drive aggressive behaviour too, as is the case during prey drive aggression or prey behaviour (this is a form of silent, concentrated behaviour often including stalking, catching and killing prey).
+But behaviour that is rewarded with food is also driven by the same type of positive feelings.
+When a dog knows how to achieve rewards, it will show the behaviour with pleasure and positive expectations.

-Because these feelings are so strong and so positive, humans are now using this to train dogs.
+Because these feelings are so strong and positive, humans are using this to train dogs.
 Using food as a reward in dog training and making these rewards achievable, will activate pleasure (and reward circuits) within the dogs brain.
-Dogs can become strongly motivated to cooperate and show desired behaviors, remaining in a positive emotional state.
+Dogs can become strongly motivated to cooperate and show desired behaviours, remaining in a positive emotional state.

 - de Waal, F. (2017) Are we smart enought to know how smart animals are?